is-leeroy-jenkins/Mathy/README.md

 ---

 ## ⏱️ Forecasting
-- Algorithms to analyze data points indexed in a time sequence to find patterns and make predictions about future values
+- Algorithms to analyze data points indexed in a time sequence.
+- Trains model to find patterns and make predictions about future values

 | Class Name          | Description (concise)                                |
 | ------------------- | ---------------------------------------------------- |